mattdowle/sensobol/cran-comments.md

 This is a small patch release fixing bugs discovered in the previous release (0.1.0).

-It also fixes the check errors on CRAN.
+It also fixes the following check errors on CRAN:
+  - Namespace in Imports field not imported from: ‘parallel’.

 ## Test environments
 * local OS X install, R 3.5.2